Thabo Mbeki: Debate with Archbishop Tutu

+Political commentary post-presidency

+On 10 October 2024, Mbeki wrote a letter to Mr Matome Chiloane, Member of the Executive for the Gauteng Education Department (GED), criticizing the GED's handling of an incident of alleged racism at Pretoria High School for Girls.
+The letter was copied to the Gauteng Premier, Mr Phanyaza Lesufi.
+The GED had been criticized in the South African media for claiming that there was racism at Pretoria High School for Girls without proof of such.

 Personal life and family

 In October 1959, Mbeki had a son, Monwabisi Kwanda, with Olive Mpahlwa, a childhood friend which whom he had struck up a romance while at Lovedale.
 Kwanda was raised by his mother and later by Mbeki's mother, Epainette.
 He was last seen by his family in 1981 and is presumed to have died in exile, but the circumstances of his death remain unknown.
 Olive testified about his disappearance at the Truth and Reconciliation Commission in 1996, making an impassioned plea for those with information to step forward.

 Mbeki's youngest brother, Jama, also disappeared in exile.
 He had spent his adolescence in Lesotho and was an activist in the Basutoland Congress Party (BCP) and its Lesotho Liberation Army.
 BCP was much closer to the PAC than to the ANC, and later became an avowed enemy of the latter.
 Jama disappeared in March 1982, after he skipped bail.
 According to an investigation commissioned by his family in the early 1990s, he was informed upon by a comrade, entrapped by security police, and killed on the side of a highway later in 1982.
 Mbeki's only living sibling, Moeletsi, was also educated abroad and is now a prominent economist.
 He often publicly criticised the policies of his brother's government.

-Since 1974, Mbeki has been married to Zanele Dlamini Mbeki, a social worker from Alexandra whom he met in London before his departure for Moscow.
+Mbeki married Zanele Dlamini Mbeki in 1974, a social worker from Alexandra whom he met in London before his departure for Moscow.
 The wedding ceremony was held on 23 November at Farnham Castle in Surrey, England.
 Adelaide Tambo and Mendi Msimang stood in loco parentis for Mbeki, and Essop Pahad was his best man.
 They have no children together.